cytechmobile/snapurl/README.md

 # **SnapURL**

 A high-performance URL shortener implemented using Cloudflare Workers and Cloudflare KV.
 This project allows you to create custom short links that **redirect** users to the original long **URL**, all while providing options for detailed analytics.

 ## **Features**

-* **Custom Short Links:** Create unique, memorable short URLs (e.g., yourshort.link/my-project).
+- **Custom Short Links:** Create unique, memorable short URLs (e.g., yourshort.link/my-project).
-* **URL Redirection:** The Worker sends an HTTP redirect (302 Found) to the user's browser, directing them to the original long URL.
+- **URL Redirection:** The Worker sends an HTTP redirect (302 Found) to the user's browser, directing them to the original long URL.
-* **Cloudflare KV Storage:** Leverages Cloudflare's Key-Value store for fast and globally distributed storage of URL mappings.
+- **Cloudflare KV Storage:** Leverages Cloudflare's Key-Value store for fast and globally distributed storage of URL mappings.
-* **Analytics Integration:**
+- **Analytics Integration:**
-  * **Cloudflare Workers Analytics Engine:** Built-in integration for logging event data (short code accessed, country, user agent) for scalable, real-time analytics within the Cloudflare dashboard.
+  - **Cloudflare Workers Analytics Engine:** Built-in integration for logging event data (short code accessed, country, user agent) for scalable, real-time analytics within the Cloudflare dashboard.
-  * **Google Analytics 4 (GA4) Measurement Protocol:** Option to send detailed event data (including geographical information like country, region, and city) directly to your GA4 property for comprehensive tracking.
+  - **Google Analytics 4 (GA4) Measurement Protocol:** Option to send detailed event data (including geographical information like country, region, and city) directly to your GA4 property for comprehensive tracking.

 ## Management Interfaces

-You can manage your short links using two provided tools:
+You can manage your short links using the provided Web UI:

-1.  **Web UI (Recommended):** A user-friendly, local web interface for creating, deleting, and viewing links, complete with QR code generation.
+**Web UI (Recommended):** A user-friendly, local web interface for creating, deleting, and viewing links, complete with QR code generation.
+The Web UI now features a server-based architecture to securely handle Cloudflare API requests.
 See the [Web UI README](./web-ui/README.md) for setup instructions.
-2.  **TUI (Terminal UI):** A command-line interface for managing links directly from your terminal.
-See the [TUI README](./short-url-manager/README.md) for details.

-### Enhanced User Feedback and Validation

-The Web UI has been improved to provide more consistent and user-friendly feedback:
+The Web UI has been improved to provide more consistent and user-friendly feedback, including clearer error messages, client-side validation, and notifications for all operations.

-*   **Clearer Error Messages:** Error messages are now more descriptive and actionable, guiding users on how to resolve issues (e.g., missing Wrangler CLI, authentication problems).
-*   **Client-Side Validation (Web UI):** The Web UI includes enhanced client-side validation for URL inputs and custom short codes, providing immediate feedback and preventing common input errors.
-*   **Notifications (Web UI):** Success and error notifications are displayed using snackbars for a better user experience during operations like creating, updating, and deleting short URLs.

 ## Core Setup (Cloudflare Worker)